 Our backlog consists of customer orders scheduled for shipment within the next twelve months.
 A majority of our orders are subject to cancellation or deferral by our customers with limited or no penalties.
 Also, customer demand for our products can vary dramatically without prior notice.
 Because of the volatility of customer demand, possibility of customer changes in delivery schedules or cancellations and potential delays in product shipments, our backlog as of any particular date may not be indicative of net revenue for any succeeding period.

-The following table reflects our backlog as of October 1, 2016 and October 3, 2015:
+The following table reflects our backlog as of September 30, 2017 and October 1, 2016:

-As sof f
+A 8 01

-(in thousands) O ctober 1, 2016 October 3, 2015
+(in thousands) S September 30, 2017 October 1, 2016

-Backlog \$ 87,200 \$ 52,500
+Backlog \$ 190,702 \$ 87,200